Chenilles-Network/chenilles-network.github.io/concepts.md

 except to try to use it and see if it succeeds.
 A transfer may involve many failed attempts before a working route is found.

-## Generalized State Channels: Smart Contracts on State Channels
+## Generalized State Channels: Beyond Payments, Smart Contracts

-### The Possibility of Generalized State Channels
+### Smart Contracts on State Channels

 On Ethereum and other smart-contract capable blockchains State Channels can be used not merely for payments,